 This area is being revitalized more every day.
 The restoration of our Historic Passenger Rail Depot, now has the Downtown Waycross Development Authority and the Chamber of Commerce offices, and was completed in 1998.
-A multi-million dollar project will turn a historic hotel into local office space and new store fronts in 2005.
 Visitors may pick up a Historic Walking Tour brochure at the Visitor Center in City Hall and browse through the shops and cafes Downtown Waycross has to offer.
-Visit the Main Street website at www.waycrossga.com/ms.

-This is the home to “Stucky”, the hunting dog made famous after it was found mummified in a hollow tree.
-This museum is dedicated to history of the Timber Industry surrounding the Okefenokee Area, and includes interactive displays that are great for teaching children about the importance of Forestry.
+Southern Forest World Museum is the home to “Stucky”, the hunting dog made famous after it was found mummified in a hollow tree.
+This museum is dedicated to the history of the Timber Industry surrounding the Okefenokee Area, and includes interactive displays that are great for teaching children about the importance of forestry.
 In the center of the museum is a spiral stairwell built inside a replica pine tree.
-Please call 912.285.4056 or 912.285.4260 for schedules and other information regarding the museum or visit their website at www.southernforestworld.org
+Please call 912-285-4056 to schedule visits, questions/information regarding the museum or visit their website at http://southernforestworld.com/.

 This museum focuses on the heritage and history of Okefenokee area.
 Exhibits display the influences of Native Americans, African Americans, and of the pioneers.
 A one-of-a-kind “Sacred Heart” Gospel Sing exhibit has a musical, interactive display, and outside the museum, visitors can climb aboard an original 1912 Baldwin Steam Locomotive with its passenger cars and caboose.
 For more info, please contact OHC at 912.285.4260 or visit their website at www.okefenokeeheritagecenter.org.